Skip to main content

 All students will receive an email with instructions on how to register approximately 3 weeks before classes begin.
 Please check your inbox and junk folders for the correspondence.

-Canadore College will implement BYOD in Fall 2021, for ALL programs, to enhance students’ learning experience in and out of the classroom and to ensure student flexibility in learning.
-BYOD prepares students to be anytime, anywhere learners using their devices to enhance their learning experience in and out of the classroom, obtain and work with course materials, participate in collaborative environments and become skilled, confident users of the technologies.
+Bring Your Own Device (BYOD) prepares students to be anytime, anywhere learners using their devices to enhance their learning experience in and out of the classroom, obtain and work with course materials, participate in collaborative environments and become skilled, confident users of the technologies.
 Knowledge of how to search for and interpret evolving information prepares students to become lifelong learners.

-Bring Your Own Device (BYOD) is a program delivery model that requires and supports students to acquire and own the technology required to complete their coursework when outside of the classroom, supplemented by on-campus labs and instruction.
-It is mandatory that ALL students attending Canadore College beginning the Fall 2021 school year own the technology that meets, or exceeds, the technical needs of their programs.
+BYOD is a program delivery model that requires and supports students to acquire and own the technology required to complete their coursework when outside of the classroom, supplemented by on-campus labs and instruction.
+It is mandatory that ALL students attending Canadore College own the technology that meets, or exceeds, the technical needs of their programs.

 View device requirements for your program here.